funai-wiki/funai-mainchain/README.md

 What is FUN-AI mainchain?
 ---------------------

 The FUN-AI Mainchain plays a crucial role in the FUN-AI ecosystem, acting as the primary settlement layer for AI-generated content (AIGC) task computation.
+It forks from Bitcoin core.
 Its key responsibilities include:

 1. Settlement Layer for AI Task Computation